csu-cs/csci-235/README.md

 To edit the content of the lecture notes, modify the markdown files in `docs/notes`.

-To update the sidebar navigation for the lecture notes, modified `sidebarNotes()` in `docs/.vitepress/config.js`.
+To update the sidebar navigation for the lecture notes, modify `sidebarNotes()` in `docs/.vitepress/config.js`.

 ### Local Server
 Serve the site in the local server using the following command.